-APPOINTMENTS are encouraged, but they are NOT REQUIRED at the Expo Center so stop by TODAY!
+APPOINTMENTS are encouraged but NOT REQUIRED at the Expo, so stop by TODAY!

 The Vaccination Equity Center is a safe place, accessible to all, regardless of legal status.
 Language interpreters and support for disabilities are available.